Discrimination is against the law in certain areas, including

 Please visit our What is discrimination? page to see the types of discrimination covered by the Anti-Discrimination Act 1977 (NSW).

-If you are a person with disability and believe you have been treated unfairly because you can’t get vaccinated, you may be able to make a complaint of disability discrimination.
+If you are a person with disability and believe you have been treated unfairly because you can’t get vaccinated and have a genuine medical exemption, you may be able to make a complaint of disability discrimination.
 If you make a complaint on this basis, you will need to advise us of your disability and how it prevents you from getting vaccinated.

 The law is complex and evolving.